adrianleb/sullivan/README.md

 ## TODO
 - Finish this readme file.
 - Truncation text util.
+- A helper to generate a "living styleguide" page based on passed in values and used utils.
 - Some tests would be nice.
+- A website would be cool.

 # Contributing
 Please do, this is built on top of other amazing open-source projects and belongs to the community.